AsimDipto/Logo-box/README.md

-# 📺 Logo-box: The Ultimate South Asian TV Logo Library
+# 📺 Logo-box: The Ultimate LoGo Collection
 > A premium, high-definition repository for all Bangladeshi and Indian television channel logos.
 Optimized for IPTV, Web, and Mobile Applications.

 <p align="center">